Our Team

 Secretary Esperanza "Hope" Andrade

 Secretary Esperanza "Hope" Andrade served as Texas's 107th secretary of state, Texas workforce commissioner and Texas Department of Transportation commissioner.
 She has been a successful entrepreneur, business leader and government official in the state of Texas for more than three decades.
-As an entrepreneur she has created, grown and sold three high-growth companies, Andrade brings a broad business perspective with particular expertise in health care, transportation, workforce and economic development.
+As an entrepreneur she has created, grown, and sold three high-growth companies.
+Andrade brings a broad business perspective with particular expertise in health care, transportation, and workforce and economic development.

 Nancy Bocskor